-If the Holder of a TFSA was provided with an advantage or certain benefit or debt that is conditional on the existence of the account, the TFSA may be subject to tax:
+If you, or anyone related to you, was provided with an advantage, certain benefit, or debt that is conditional on the existence of your TFSA, you may be subject to an advantage tax:

-In the case of a benefit, the FMV of the benefit; and In the case of a debt or loan, the amount of the debt or loan.
+- In the case of a benefit, the FMV of the benefit; and - In the case of a debt or loan, the amount of the debt or loan

-The Income Tax Act stipulates that a TFSA Issuer cannot provide the Holder with any benefits or advantages that are in any way conditional on the existence of the TFSA such as merchandise, trips or interest-free loans.
-These types of incentives are taxable to the Holder.
+The Income Tax Act stipulates that a TFSA issuer cannot provide you, the Holder, with any benefits or advantages that are in any way conditional on the existence of the TFSA, such as merchandise, trips, or interest-free loans.
+These types of incentives will be taxed to you as the recipient of the advantage.

-The CRA has granted exceptions to certain benefits, which will not be taxed to the Holder so long as the benefit is credited directly to the TFSA and not to the Holder.
+The CRA has granted exceptions to certain benefits, which will not be taxed to you so long as the benefit is credited directly to the TFSA and not to you.